--Inspected and difference settled 2015 Years 2016/2019 inspected and settled.
+-Inspected and difference settled 2015 Years 2016/2019 waiting for forms.

--The company submitted sales tax return on monthly basis from starting of activity, inspected and difference settled, till 2017
+-The company submitted sales tax return on monthly basis from starting of activity, inspected and difference settled. till 2017

 -The company submits the sales tax return on monthly basis, inspected and differences settled till 2015.
 Years 2016/2019 not inspected yet.